How much is dental veneer?

 Dental veneers can bring you the following benefits:

-Non-complex procedure and possibly lower cost in comparison with dental crowns
+- A dental veneer procedure is non-complex and possibly lower cost in comparison with dental crowns

 What are the disadvantages of dental veneers?

 Dental veneers also come with certain disadvantages, including:

 - The color of the veneers may not blend well with that of the original teeth, and hence, you will need to plan for tooth whitening before receiving dental veneers

 - The veneers can break off if you place extreme force on your teeth.
 Therefore, avoid biting your nails or chewing on pens, ice cubes, and other hard objects

 - You can still develop cavities after dental veneers if you don’t practice good dental care.
 If that is the case, you may need dental crowns

 - Dental veneers are not the preferred option for people with unhealthy teeth (due to problems like tooth decay, gums disease, etc.)